 - A. Student Group Regulations shall be those regulations established within the University community to govern the conduct of the constituent members of a governing body or a governing group and the activities of living groups and registered student organizations under a governing body or governing group's jurisdiction.
 Such Regulations shall apply only to the students, bodies, groups, and organizations specified by the Regulations. - B. Any constituent member of a governing body or governing group or any living group or registered student organization under its jurisdiction may propose amendments to the Student Group Regulations by submitting that proposal to the governing body or group with the appropriate legislative authority.
-A governing body or governing group may also propose amendments to the General Student Regulations.

-- C. Proposals submitted to the appropriate student governing body (ASMSU or COGS) may be approved or rejected.
+A governing body or governing group may also propose amendments to the General Student Regulations. - C. Proposals submitted to the appropriate student governing body (ASMSU or COGS) may be approved or rejected.
 If rejected, the student governing body shall forward a written explanation to the initiator of the proposal.
 The explanation may include suggestions for modification of the proposal.
-If approved, the student governing body shall forward the proposal to the University Committee on Student Affairs. - D. The University Committee on Student Affairs may approve or reject the proposal.
+If approved, the student governing body shall forward the proposal to the UCSA. - D. The UCSA may approve or reject the proposal.
 If rejected, the University Committee on Student Affairs shall forward a written explanation to the appropriate student governing body (ASMSU or COGS).
 The explanation may include suggestions for modification of the proposal.
-If approved, the proposal shall be forwarded to the Vice President for Student Affairs and Services - E. The Vice President for Student Affairs and Services may approve or reject the proposal.
-If the Vice President rejects the proposal, a written explanation of the rejection shall be forwarded to the University Committee on Student Affairs.
+If approved, the proposal shall be forwarded to the Vice President. - E. The Vice President may approve or reject the proposal.
+If the Vice President rejects the proposal, a written explanation of the rejection shall be forwarded to the UCSA.
 The explanation may include suggestions for modification of the proposal.
 If the proposal is approved, the amendment shall take effect upon its approval by the Vice President.